 What if I have a question or encounter a problem?
 Is there an instructor available to help me?

 Yes!
 You will actually be enrolled in a course with other students and an instructor that you can contact as needed.
 You will be able to chat and email with your fellow classmates, and your instructor will always be available by chat, email, phone, and video conferencing!
 And, your instructor and coach will be checking in with you on a regular basis to help you stay focused and motivated.

 So, even though the courses are online, you will have a lot of support available to you including your classmates and our eLearn instructors and coaches!

 How long does the program take to complete?

 This question is tough to answer since every student is unique, and it also depends on how much effort you put forth.
 You will have a better idea of how ready you are to take the HiSET exam once you complete the placement testing process.
 Your coach will help you understand your test scores and work with you to set short and long term goals.

 Remember, eLearn at SLCC is always free; so regardless of how long it takes you to get fully prepared for the exam, you can stay in the program as long as you want!

 What if I have more questions?

-You can contact Connor Chauveaux, the Adult Education Manager, here.
+You can contact Connor Chauveaux, Assistant Director for Adult Education Manager, here.